|Project by Fred Hargis||posted 07-05-2013 09:45 PM||2001 views||9 times favorited||12 comments|

 This may be the only thing I’ve ever built that may someday be an heirloom.
 This cabinet is widely publicized, and I choose one of Lonnie Bird’s articles to use as a guide.
 There were some errors in the dimensions forcing me to make the bottom door twice, but in the end I got it worked out.
 The original was built out of walnut, but I chose cherry.
 The original was also taller buy 9-10” or so, but the lower ceilings of today’s housing made me think a little shorter would be good.
 So my cabinet has 12 lights instead of the 15 the original had.
 I especially enjoyed making the moldings, these are all built up and gave my router table quite a workout.
 I’d like to build another one, doing some things differently than Lonnie wrote into his version.
 The finish I used was simply garnet shellac.
 I sprayed the outside, and padded the inside.

--- Our village hasn't lost it's idiot, we sent 'em to Washington.
+-- Our village hasn't lost it's idiot, he was elected to congress.